TrickyNekro/OpenLabStick/README.md

 And all that is package in a rather long but breadboard friendly PCB ( 600mil wide, as wide as a 40pin DIP! ).

 The core of the project is based on an ATmega32U4.
-Some would say this is perhaps underpowered for such a board, others maybe do not mind.
-The case is that this microcontroller is used in Arduino Nano projects so there is a big community which can assist people now beginning with electronics and programming!
+Some would say this is perhaps underpowered for such a board, <br>
+others maybe do not mind.
+The case is that this microcontroller is used in Arduino Nano projects so there is a <br>
+big community which can assist people now beginning with electronics and programming!

-This repository will contain, the board schematics on EAGLE Cad, the libraries to use the On-Board ICs and probably a couple of examples that might be interesting.
+This repository will contain, the board schematics on EAGLE Cad, the libraries to use the On-Board ICs and <br>
+probably a couple of examples that might be interesting.